Nicole Strachan, DVM, DACVIM (SAIM)

 ACVIM Diplomate Logo

-Dr. Nicole Strachan
+Dr. Nicole Fein

 Board-Certified Small Animal Internal Medicine Specialist

-Dr. Nicole Strachan is a board-certified small animal internal medicine specialist in Southern California.
+Dr. Nicole Fein is a board-certified small animal internal medicine specialist in Southern California.
 She is based out of Costa Mesa and is available to serve general practices and emergency animal hospitals throughout her service area in the Los Angeles metropolitan region.

 Biography

-Dr. Nicole Strachan graduated from Loyola Marymount University in Los Angeles, California with a Bachelors of Arts degree in Dance.
-Prior to pursuing her career as a veterinarian, Dr. Strachan worked as a professional model and dancer, appearing in national ad campaigns and productions, and even touring with the Radio City Rockettes.
+Dr. Nicole Fein graduated from Loyola Marymount University in Los Angeles, California with a Bachelors of Arts degree in Dance.
+Prior to pursuing her career as a veterinarian, Dr. Fein worked as a professional model and dancer, appearing in national ad campaigns and productions, and even touring with the Radio City Rockettes.
 She then went on to receive her Doctor of Veterinary Medicine degree from University of Minnesota.
-Following graduation from veterinary school, Dr. Strachan completed an internship in Small Animal Medicine and Surgery at VCA Animal Specialty and Emergency Center in LA.
+Following graduation from veterinary school, Dr. Fein completed an internship in Small Animal Medicine and Surgery at VCA Animal Specialty and Emergency Center in LA.
 Her training continued in San Diego at Veterinary Specialty Hospital where she completed a three-year residency in Small Animal Internal Medicine.

 CV